The power of analytics and visualization for city governments

 Government agencies are pulling in more data than ever before.
 But unlike in past decades, they’re doing more than storing it.
 They’re deploying new technologies to evaluate and leverage information in real time to become more anticipatory, as well.
 City governments that use analytics and visualization most skillfully will stand the best chance of meeting citizens’ rising demands.

-Dante Ricci is the global public sector and smart cities marketing lead at SAP.
+Dante Ricci is director of public service at SAP.